The ART of Listening: Designing and Creating Interdisciplinary Soundscapes Through the Performing Arts

 The Project

-SOTW is created by Sharon Tonner-Saunders, a lecturer in education at the University of Dundee and is supported by:
+SOTW was created by Sharon Tonner-Saunders, a lecturer in education at the University of Dundee and in partnership with:

 Gary Jamieson, the Schools Development Officer at the Victoria and Albert Museum, Dundee